Protect Minorities in Kashmir Valley: Sign CJP's Petition to J&K Lt Governor

 यांनी अलीकडेच स्वाक्षरी केली

-Your personal data is safe with us, any collected will be used for Citizens For Justice and Peace campaigns and will not be shared to a third party outside of Citizens For Justice and Peace or their partners for commercial or any other gain.
+Your personal data is safe with us, any collected data will be used for Citizens For Justice and Peace campaigns only and will not be shared to a third party outside of Citizens For Justice and Peace or their partners for commercial or any other gain.